Cstannahill/schemantic/docs/ADVANCED_PLUGINS_IMPLEMENTATION.md

 ## Overview

-This document outlines the implementation of sophisticated plugins for Type-Sync that address critical production requirements identified through strategic analysis of API code generation challenges.
+This document outlines the implementation of sophisticated plugins for Sync-Type that address critical production requirements identified through strategic analysis of API code generation challenges.
 The advanced plugin system implements cutting-edge patterns for performance optimization, type safety, and developer experience enhancement.

 ## Strategic Implementation Summary